 Do not worry about feeding Guppy’s outside, they will find a way, just leave them alone and be surprised.

 For added fun, get pregnant fancy guppy females, by the end of the summer, you will have a riot of color and a nice group to take into your home aquarium if you like.

 - Any fish grown in an outdoor pond will be healthier, larger and more colorful than a fish you may buy in a store.
 But also remember that the fish you buy in a store were themselves most likely raised in a pond, on a fish farm, but not allowed to mature in the pond, they were taken out while still very small to better acclimate to the store where you bought them and then your aquarium.
-You will find some real surprises at the end of the summer; if you follow the simple guidelines I have set out here, and just let nature take its course.
+You will find some real surprises at the end of the summer; if you follow the simple guidelines we have set out here, and just let nature take its course.
 In the process, you will be keeping your family safe from Mosquitoes and end up with a great lesson in the nature of fish.

 - Goldfish are vegetarians, they will not eat mosquito larva, and the Zika virus is no joke.
 Wherever you are in the world, get some guppies and put them in whatever body of water you have in your backyard or around your living area.
 It is a very cheap solution, and it may save your families a lot of aggravation or even their lives!
 Chemicals are bad for you, bad for wildlife and bad for the environment.
-The Dr. Reich Guppy solution is cheap, clean and totally environmentally friendly!
+The guppy solution is cheap, clean and totally environmentally friendly!